Product managers create a lot of documents. Some important, and some even more important. (There is nothing that PMs do that is not important 😜)

-Today, I’ll talk about ten documents we, as product managers, create and their importance.
+Today, I’ll talk about ten Product Management Documents we, as product managers, create and their importance.

 This edition has the first 5 of the 10 documents.
-Stay tuned for next week’s edition with the remaining 5.
+Stay tuned for next week’s edition, which will include the remaining.

 1. OKR (or KPI) document